cbourjau/nittygriddy/README.rst

 Disclaimer
 ==========
 I am using nittygriddy daily for quite a while now and find it to be extremely helpful.
-I think/hope that I could also be a great tool for others.
-However, you should not consider this project stable, ie I might change which might require adjustments on the users side.
+I think/hope that it could also be a great tool for others.
+However, you should not consider this project stable, ie I might change things that require adjustments on the users side.
 But as I said earlier, if that were to happen and you don't want to use nittygriddy anymore, you can always use the generated `run.C` files independently.
-If you have issues with nittygriddy, would love to see datasets added or have any other comments and suggestions it is best to open an issue here on github.
+If you have issues with nittygriddy, would love to see datasets added, or have any other comments and suggestions it is best to open an issue here on github or create a pull request straight away.

 Installing nittygriddy